Can we include posters in the proceedings?

 If an author is unwilling to provide a paper that is proofread and formatted correctly, the paper should be rejected.
 We will back you up if you reject a paper because the author does not do a reasonable job of following the style sheet.

 Why can't editors proofread or copy edit the papers?

 The goal with the proceedings is to get the work out promptly.
 Typos and other errors are unfortunate, but there is a trade-off between speed and proofreading.
 Go ahead and skim each paper.
 If you see just a few minor typos, ignore them.
 If you see a few truly significant typos, tell the author to fix them and to check for others.
 If the paper is filled with errors, tell the author that you will reject the paper if the author does not submit a corrected version within a couple of weeks.
 We will back you up if you reject a paper because it is sloppy.

 What should the editors do if one or two authors are holding up the volume?

 There will often be one or two authors who ignore deadlines and expect everybody to wait for them.
 When you run into an author like that, check first that your e-mails to the author aren't going astray, and then reject the paper.
 We will back you up if you reject a paper because the author ignores deadlines.
-(A delay of a few days is normal.
-A delay of a few weeks may be justified due to birth, death, or serious illness.
-A delay of a few months is never acceptable.)
+Significant delays are unfair to the other authors who expect their work to be published promptly.
+A delay of a few days is normal.
+A delay of a few weeks may be justified due to a birth, death, or serious illness.
+A delay of a few months is never acceptable.

 Can proceedings have creative titles?